juxt/mach/README.md

 ### Status

-Sorry to say, this library is in experimental alpha and you shouldn't use it, unless you really want to.
+Mach is in alpha status.
+You are encouraged to use it if you are prepared to accept some changes if you upgrade.

 ## Install Mach